SiriDB/grafana-siridb-http-example/README.md

 Clicking on 'Save and test' should return message that everyting is working!

-From the menu, click on 'import a dashboard'
+From the menu, click on 'Dashboards -> Import'

 ![alt Grafana menu dashboard import](/grafana-menu-dashboard-import.png?raw=true)